 That pretty much violates the first commandment.

-The devil (or demons) as Christians know him today, was created over the centuries since the Vulgate and he has become as a god.
+The devil (or demon) as Christians know him today, was created over the centuries since the Vulgate and he has become as a god.
 He is a Christian construct designed to answer the question, “Why is there evil in the world.”

 Sadly, the only evil in the world is us: the human race.
 We are capable of the lowest acts and the highest good.
 It is all a matter of free will.
-You can blame the devil for your decisions, but those decisions were created in your mind and you chose to turn them into action.
+You can blame the devil for your decisions, but those decisions were created in your mind, and you chose to turn them into action.

 Humans were not put on earth to be tested.
 Humans were not put on earth.
 We have come a long way from some primordial slime.
 We have evolved to a place in time where we can know ourselves.
 Knowing that each of us is capable of any behavior along the continuum of human acts is the first step in conscious evolution.
 Choosing to do unto others as we would want them to do unto us is the second step in conscious evolution.
 The third step?